 Even the worst addicts can change, through dedication and determination, especially with commitment to ongoing therapy work.

-What's The Difference Between Going To Rehab And Tapering Down On My Own?
+How Is Rehab Different To Tapering Down On My Own?

 Decreasing your alcohol intake on your own can be dangerous; always seek professional help.

-It's vital to consult your regular medical professional before registering for any kind of alcohol treatment.
-This is non-negotiable.
+Again, *always* consult your local qualified medical professional before considering any form of alcohol treatment.
+This is a must.

 To be realistic, not many clinics will refund you following a relapse, given that you are personally responsible for your own recovery.